-The theme for 2019 World AIDS Day on December 1st is, "COMMUNITIES MAKE THE DIFFERENCE".
+The theme for 2019 World AIDS Day on December 1st was, "COMMUNITIES MAKE THE DIFFERENCE".

 OUR Kutoa community can make a difference!
 This month we have three sustainable solutions from three amazing communities around the world serving people affected and infected by HIV/AIDS.